 - Deathblow Materia in Final Fantasy VII will cause your character's attacks to either score a Critical Hit, or miss completely.
 Fortunately, Vincent can obtain a weapon called the Sniper CR with a maxed-out hit rate, and as such he can spam Deathblow without worry.

-- Pokémon: A great number of Pokemon moves have low accuracy for balancing reasons.
-Most prominent among them are the one-hit KO moves, which down the target instantly if they hit their mark, but only do so 30% of the time.
-There are some ways to increase moves' accuracy such as weather conditions and stat boosting moves, neither of which affect OHKO moves.
+- A great number of Pokémon moves have low accuracy for balancing reasons; moves with 110 base power or more, in particular, rarely have perfect accuracy unless they come with other drawbacks.
+Most prominent among them are the One-Hit KO moves, which down the target instantly if they hit their mark, but only do so 30% of the time (plus 1% for each level the user has over the target, but if you're at a big enough level advantage that your OHKO moves reliably hit, you'd probably OHKO with any move that does damage).
+There are some ways to increase moves' accuracy such as weather conditions and stat-boosting moves, neither of which affect OHKO moves.

 - The Shin Megami Tensei games enjoy giving even low level enemies instant death spells, which thankfully have a high miss rate, and some can be blocked later on with elemental resistances.